MrVincentP/UserDataStorageIndexedDB/README.md

        // cb is an Optional
     });

-    if you want delete a route to you indexedDB:
+    if you want delete a route to your indexedDB:
     $indexedDB.delete('constantApp', 'json.key', (cb)=>{
         // constantApp is table name
         // json.key is a route name,
         // cb is an Optional
     });

-    if you want delete a table to you indexedDB:
+    if you want delete a table to your indexedDB:
     $indexedDB.delete('constantApp', (cb)=>{
     // constantApp is table name
     // cb is an Optional